The Road to Newarre

 Two separate horizontal stones and two standing upright with another balanced atop, making an arch or doorway on the hilltop near Trebon.

-One Horizontal in a dell outside Imre where Kvothe retured Denna her ring.
+One Horizontal in a dell outside Imre where Kvothe returned Denna her ring.

 One upright by the wide West road outside of Severen where Denna played her song.

 Bast's stone near the lightning tree is single and leaning over enough for small children to climb the leaning edge and jump from the top.
-'No-one taller than the stone' is the rule.
 There is also a stream nearby.

 The results of the boys research tell us variously